 Eli Manning also has this dynamic with his older brother Peyton.

-70's example: Terry Bradshaw (performer) vs Roger Staubach (technician).
+From the 70s, Terry Bradshaw (performer) vs Roger Staubach (technician).

 Shaquille O'Neal (performer) vs. Tim Duncan (technician).
 Despite having a much more fundamentally sound and complete game, Duncan was always considered boring while O'Neal always got the crowd cheering wildly.